Romani culture: Deities and saints

 Blessed Ceferino Giménez Malla is considered a patron saint of the Romani people in Roman Catholicism.
-Virgin of Hope of Macarena is considered a patron saint of the Spanish Gypsies.
+Virgin of Hope of Macarena is considered a patron saint of the Spanish Calé.

 Saint Sarah, or Kali Sara, has been revered as a patron saint in the same manner as the Blessed Ceferino Giménez Malla, but a transition occurred in the 21st century, whereby Kali Sara is understood as an Indian deity brought by the refugee ancestors of the Romani people, thereby removing any Christian association.
 Saint Sarah is progressively being considered as "a Romani goddess, the Protectress of the Roma" and an "indisputable link with Mother India".
 The Roma pilgrimage for the dark-skinned Saint Sara in Saintes-Maries-de-la-Mer is said to have possibly been the Egyptian servant of the three Marys.
-The day of the pilgrimage honouring Sarah is May 24; her statue is carried down to the sea on this day to re-enact her arrival in France.
+The day of the pilgrimage honouring Sarah is 24 May; her statue is carried down to the sea on this day to re-enact her arrival in France.

 Christian Roma ceremonies and practices

-Roma often adopt the dominant religion of their host country if a ceremony associated with a formal religious institution is necessary, such as a baptism or funeral (their particular belief systems and indigenous religion and worship remain preserved regardless of such adoption processes).
-A very small minority of Roma practice "Shaktism", a practice with origins in India, whereby a female consort is required for the worship of a god.
+Romani often adopt the dominant religion of their host country if a ceremony associated with a formal religious institution is necessary, such as a baptism or funeral (their particular belief systems and indigenous religion and worship remain preserved regardless of such adoption processes).
+A very small minority of Romani practice "Shaktism", a practice with origins in India, whereby a female consort is required for the worship of a god.
 Adherence to this practice means that for the Romani who worship a Christian God, prayer is conducted through the Virgin Mary, or her mother, Saint Anne.

-Romani elders serve as spiritual leaders; there are no specific Christian Roma priests, churches, or Christian Roma scriptures, the exception being the Pentecostal Roma, most in Western society.
+Romani elders serve as spiritual leaders; there are no specific Christian Romani priests, churches, or Christian Romani scriptures, the exception being the Pentecostal Romani, most in Western society.

-Within the United Kingdom, a large proportion of Roma (40% by some estimates) are members of Light and Life, a Charismatic Pentecostal Christian movement.
+Within the United Kingdom, a large proportion of Romani (40% by some estimates) are members of Light and Life, a Charismatic Pentecostal Christian movement.